JasonGrace2282/physicsteam-website/content/events.md

 type: page
 ---

-# Internship Opportunities {class="text-blue-500 text-2xl md:text-4xl font-nunito font-thin"}
+# Internship Opportunities {class="text-blue-500 text-2xl text-center pb-5 md:text-4xl font-nunito font-thin"}

 - The Space Telescope Science Institute runs a handful of STEM programs, such as [this one](https://stsci.service-now.com/stem).
 - The Smithsonian runs a lot of [programs](https://internships.si.edu/opportunities/).
 Make sure to check it's an